 Kirsty shows you how the Attys works by measuring pressure, temperature and her ECG.

-- Open firmware in C
+- Open firmware

 - Analogue inputs